 There is also is a need for volunteers in Apartment Living to come alongside residents for prayer, encouragement, support and care.
 You may offer guidance to a resident beginning a weekly budget or assist them in preparing for a job interview.
 In any given week, there’s a need for residents to receive a kind word or some encouragement.

-Click here to download our life skills schedule sheet.
+Click here to download our life skills topics sheet.